Alerts

 2025 Call for Artists

-We’re looking for talented individuals or artist teams to design and paint two window murals, helping to transform the Okotoks Municipal Centre into a vibrant and joyful space!
-If you’re ready to share your creativity and help brighten up our community, we’d love to hear from you!
+We’re looking for a talented local or regional artist to design and paint a Winter Whimsy-themed window mural, helping to transform the Okotoks Municipal Centre into a festive and joyful space this holiday season!
+If you’re ready to share your creativity and brighten up our community, we’d love to hear from you.

-Each mural will be awarded $3,000, inclusive of paint, materials, and installation.
-The Stampede/Summer mural will be completed June 24–28, 2025, and the Winter Holiday/Whoville mural November 4–8, 2025.
-Work must take place between 8 a.m. and 5 p.m., Monday to Friday, with materials allowed to be stored on site.
+The selected artist will receive $4,000, inclusive of paint, materials, and installation.
+Work will take place November 4–8, 2025, between 8 a.m. and 5 p.m., Monday to Friday, with materials allowed to be stored on site.
 See requirements and learn more!

 Apply Now!